 - Acquiring an asset with appreciating value

-If you are getting ready to buy a house, be sure to partner with a bank you can trust and discuss viable mortgage options.
+If you’re getting ready to buy a house in the Show-Me State, be sure to partner with local mortgage lenders you can trust and discuss viable loan options.
 The most important step is choosing a home that fits your family’s needs and your personal preferences.
-You can learn more about the ins and outs of home buying by checking out our e-book, The Essential Guide for First-Time Home Buyers.
+You can learn more about the ins and outs of Missouri home buying by downloading our free guide, Everything You Need to Know About Home Loans in Missouri.